 Paul Sloop officially joined the Film Pittsburgh team in March of 2018.
 In addition to his role at Film Pittsburgh, he is also the Lead Programmer of Short Films at the Oscar® qualifying Cleveland International Film Festival, a role he has held since 2003.
 Paul was born in Sewickley and spent his formative years in the Pittsburgh area.
 He currently resides in Mentor, OH, with his wife, Sarah, and five of their eight children.

 Kathryn Spitz Cohan

 Kathryn Spitz Cohan has been Executive Director of Film Pittsburgh since 2001.
-From 2003 to 2007, she also was Artistic / Education Director of Shakespeare-in-the-Schools and a Teaching Artist at the University of Pittsburgh.
+From 2003 to 2007, she also was the Artistic / Education Director of Shakespeare-in-the-Schools and a Teaching Artist at the University of Pittsburgh.
 Previously, she served as Assistant Director of Administration for the Three Rivers Arts Festival and was Artistic Director of the Theater Department at the JCC-Greater-Pittsburgh.
 In 2004, Kathryn was named to Pittsburgh’s Top 50 Cultural Forces list in the Pittsburgh Post-Gazette.
 In 2012, she received an Opal Award from Women in Film and Media–Pittsburgh for exemplary professional achievement.
-Kathryn is a graduate of Northwestern University’s Theater Department.
+Kathryn serves on the Board of Film Festival Alliance and is a graduate of Northwestern University.